perojov/DataConditionalABC/README.md

 ## Overview

-datacondbac is a Python package for conducting Bayesian inference in Stochastic Differential Equations through Approximate Bayesian Computation - Sequential Monte Carlo (ABC-SMC).
+datacondbac is a Python package for conducting Bayesian inference for Stochastic Differential Equations through Approximate Bayesian Computation - Sequential Monte Carlo (ABC-SMC).
 The package features both ABC-SMC with forward simulation using Euler-Maruyama, and ABC-SMC with data-conditional simulation as introduced in our [arXiv paper](https://arxiv.org/abs/2310.10329).
 It utilizes partially exchangeable networks for the estimation of summary statistics.

 ## Installation